-On May 30, the US Air Force officially announced that it had begun the AESA integration process as part of its B-52 radar modernization program.
+On May 30, the US Air Force officially announced that it had begun the integration of AESA as part of the B-52 radar modernization program.
 This is a major upgrade for the B-52 fleet, marking “one of the largest upgrades” in the history of the aircraft.
 The project is estimated to cost about $2.8 billion, with the ability to officially operate in 2027.

 “AESA replaces 1960s-era radar systems and significantly enhances the B-52's navigation and targeting capabilities in high-threat areas,” said Col. Louis Ruscetta, of the Air Force Life Cycle Management Center.